 Thompson Coburn has approximately 380 attorneys nationwide, including 65 attorneys in Chicago, and two former U.S. Attorneys: Steve Higgins, former U.S. Attorney of the Eastern District of Missouri, and Jan Paul Miller, former U.S. Attorney of the Central District of Illinois.

-Mariotti is just the latest in a string of recent lateral partner hires in Chicago over the past four months: in April, Tom Boyle joined the firm as a partner in its real estate tax practice and Matt Hafter joined the corporate department in May.
+Mariotti is just the latest in a string of recent lateral partner hires in Chicago over the past four months: Matt Hafter joined the corporate department in May.

 Mariotti obtained his law degree from Yale Law School and his bachelor’s degree from the University of Chicago.
 Before becoming a federal prosecutor, he clerked for U.S. Court of Appeals Judge Patrick E. Higginbotham and worked at another large law firm for five years.